-- Venice is one of those places that everyone has seen before they visit.
-The green canals and famous bridges; the coloured palazzi (grand residences); the extraordinary openness of Piazza San Marco,- all have been immortalised in Canaletto's paintings and as Facebook photos! - And for every traveller who has been disappointed in a destination upon arrival, there is a happy visitor in Venice, where the city looks exactly as it is supposed to.
+Venice is one of those places that everyone has seen before they visit.
+The green canals and famous bridges; the coloured palazzi (grand residences); the extraordinary openness of Piazza San Marco,- all have been immortalised in Canaletto's paintings and as Facebook photos!

+And for every traveller who has been disappointed in a destination upon arrival, there is a happy visitor in Venice, where the city looks exactly as it is supposed to.

-Venice is both a well-preserved monument and a living, breathing, sinking city, full of - Venice is both a well-preserved monument and a living, breathing, sinking city, full of contemporary art, traditional crafts and high culture.
+Venice is both a well-preserved monument and a living, breathing, sinking city, full of contemporary art, traditional crafts and high culture.